turingschool-examples/mod3-problem-solving/README.md

 # Mod 3 Problem Solving

-Thi repo contains a series of test suites for some interview-prep problem solving.
+This repo contains a series of test suites for some interview-prep problem solving.

+## To Start:
+Take 10 minutes to read this [article](https://medium.com/@thatPamIAm/become-a-better-problem-solver-74dc48e509ab) on breaking down problems.

 ## Instructions:
-Below are a series of repls with code challenge promtps in them.
+Below are a series of code sandboxes with code challenge prompts in them.
 Our goal for this morning is not to solve every problem, but to examine how we _approach_ solving the problems.

 For each problem, you'll start by answering these questions / following these steps: